lorimv/application_tracker/README.md

 Multithread (maybe) to autoscan -m while adding a new application?
 Then alter cli flags (no flag acts like -n & -m at the same time, a flag to skip scan for follow ups, another to skip adding app)

 Sanitize inputs? will a ' or " break the program?

+Use the actual keyring libraries to save user_credentials